Design

 3. Pharmaceuticals

-This category includes all prescription drugs as well as all over-the-counter drugs.
-Pharmaceuticals are heavily regulated for the sake of public safety and have strict labeling regulations in place.
+This category includes all prescription drugs as well as all over-the-counter (OTC) drugs like dry eye drops, motion sickness pills, antacids, etc. Pharmaceuticals are heavily regulated for the sake of public safety and have strict labeling regulations in place.

-Over the counter, drug labels should mention the symptoms that they treat.
-For example, Acetaminophen is labeled as "pain relief/fever reducer" on the information panel.
+Over-the-counter drug labels should mention what they do and what are the symptoms that they treat.
+For example, an Antihistamine is labeled as "temporary relief from sneezing/itchy throat” (as seen on the diagram below) on the information panel.
 There is also a separate table mentioning any secondary symptoms that the medicine can treat.

 c.
 Directions